Click here for the International Monetary Fund Wikipedia page. Click here for FAQs.

 Quotas

 Quota subscriptions are central to the IMF's financial resources.
-Each member country of the IMF is assigned a quota, based broadly on its relative position in the world economy.
-A member country's quota determines its maximum financial commitment to the IMF, its voting power, and has a bearing on its access to IMF financing.
+A member’s ‘quota’ is its allocated shareholding in the IMF, which broadly reflects its weight in the global economy.
+It determines its maximum financial commitment to the IMF, its voting power, and has a bearing on its access to IMF financing.

-When a country initially joined the IMF, it was assigned a quota in the same range as the quotas of existing members of broadly comparable economic size and characteristics.
-The IMF used a quota formula to help assess a member's relative position.
+Accordingly, when a country joins the IMF, it is assigned a quota in the same range as the quotas of existing members of broadly comparable economic size and characteristics, using a quota formula to help assess a member's relative position.

-From 1944-1978 it paid the IMF with gold, and since 1978 with currencies like the US dollar, euro, UK pound, yen and yuan.
-Valued in SDRs (Special Drawing Rights).
+From 1944-1978 the country paid the IMF with gold, and since 1978 the valid reserve currencies are the US dollar, the euro, the UK pound, the yen, and since 2016 the yuan.
+Financial reports are valued in SDRs (Special Drawing Rights).

 Australian Government Quota (our maximum commitment) 6.572 billion SDRs which is 1.38% of total of 476 billion SDRs.